cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    ====================================  ==================

-Relative initial cycle points also work with truncated dates, including weeks and ordinal date, using ISO8601 truncated date representations.
+Relative initial cycle points also work with truncated dates, including weeks and ordinal date, using ISO 8601 truncated date representations.
 Note that day-of-week should always be specified when using weeks.
 If a time is not included, the calculation of the next or previous corresponding point will be done from midnight of the current day.